Greetings from 36,000 feet.

 I also wonder what the Corona Craze will do for Corona Beer.
 I know most people aren’t stupid enough to believe that simply because the beer and the virus share a name, they share anything else.
 But as H.L.
 Mencken once said, “no one ever went broke underestimating the intelligence of the American people.”

-Will all the Corona Craze hype increase the beer brand’s score and actually increase their sales?
+Will all the Corona Craze hype increase the beer brand’s awareness score and actually increase their sales?
 It’s possible.
-But based on the demise of other unfortunately named such as Ayds Candies and the heavy metal band Anthrax, I doubt it.
-The name of the Islamic terrorist organization Isis didn’t seem to affect sales of Bob Dylan’s song Isis, even with the lyric that goes “Isis, oh, Isis you mystical child, what drives me to you is what drives me insane…” but then again I don’t know if Dylan has actually sold a song since the late Seventies anyway.
+But based on the demise of other unfortunately named brands such as Ayds Candies and the heavy metal band Anthrax, I doubt it.
+The name of the Islamic terrorist Isis didn’t seem to affect sales of Bob Dylan’s song Isis, even with the lyric that goes “Isis, oh, Isis you mystical child, what drives me to you is what drives me insane…” but then again I don’t know if Dylan has actually sold a song since the late Seventies anyway.

 What’s Going To Kill Us This Year?